-Most people know they need one, but aren’t sure how to write a will.
-The first decision you’ll need to make is whether to write your will yourself.
+Most people know they need a will, but aren't sure how to write a simple will.
+The first decision you'll need to make is whether to write your will yourself.
 Most people can write a simple will without a lawyer, but some situations require professional help.
 Read more about this choice in Making a Will: Are Lawyers Optional?

 If you decide to write your own will, you'll probably want some help creating your document, you'll want to know what to include, and you'll want to know how to make it legal.

 How to draft a will?
 First, choose a tool to help you write your will.
 You might use a book that gives you a variety of will clauses that you put together, or you might use a program that puts it together for you.
 In any case, you'll want to make a document that is typed, because although handwritten wills are permitted in some states, creating a formal, typed document is less likely to cause trouble after your death.

 Find a will making tool that you can trust.
 There are several types, including:

 Read more about these options in Types of Will Templates.

 No matter what type of will template you prefer, make sure to choose one that comes with clear plain-English instructions so that you can feel confident that you are making a will that does what you want it to do.